About

 Life After Pacemaker Implantation

-Getting a pacemaker doesn’t mean giving up your regular life.
-Once the healing period is over, you can return to most of your usual activities — walking, exercising, and traveling — with minimal restrictions.
-Regular follow-up visits help ensure that the device is working perfectly and that your heart rhythm remains stable.
+Getting a pacemaker doesn't mean giving up your regular life.
+Once the healing period is over, you can return to most of your usual activities β€” walking, exercising, and traveling β€” with minimal restrictions.
 Modern pacemakers are also designed to adapt to your activity level automatically.
-The battery typically lasts between 7 to 15 years, and replacement is a simple outpatient procedure.
+The battery typically lasts between 7 to 15 years.

 Benefits You Can Expect